soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 Your AIR widgets will appear across the top of the [Security Dashboard](security-dashboard.md).
 Select a widget to get started.

-You may also access an invesitgation directly from the related Alerts.
+You may also access an investigation directly from the related Alerts.

 ### Automated investigations